 Coriander

-• While the veggies are roasting, peel potato and cut into bite-sized chunks.
-Cook potato in the boiling water, until easily pierced with a knife, 10-15 minutes. • Drain and return to the pan.
-Add the butter and the milk to the potato and season generously with salt.
+• While cauliflower is roasting, peel potato and cut into bite-sized chunks.
+Cook in the boiling water until easily pierced with a knife, 10-15 minutes. • Drain and return to the pan.
+Add the butter and milk to the potato and season generously with salt.
 Mash until smooth.

-• Heat a large frying pan over medium-high heat.
-Add beef mince (no need for oil!), onion and cook, breaking up with a spoon, until just browned, 4-5 minutes. • SPICY!
+• In a large frying pan, heat a drizzle of olive oil over medium-high heat.
+Add chicken, onion and cook, tossing occasionally, until browned, 5-6 minutes. • SPICY!
 The curry paste is mild, use less if you're sensitive to heat!
 Add mild Thai red curry paste and the soy sauce and cook stirring, until fragrant, 1-2 minutes. • Reduce heat to medium.
 Add coconut milk and drained lentils and simmer until thickened, 2-3 minutes.
 Season to taste.
 TIP: Add a splash of water if the curry looks too thick.